 It contains the appropriate elements of a scientific paper (similar as papers published in peer reviewed journals), such as an abstract, an introduction, materials and methods, results, a discussion, a conclusion, acknowledgements and references.
-Elements of the literature review can be used or adapted.
+Elements of the literature review can be recycled when they are relevant for the discussion or introduction.
 Furthermore, the manuscript can also have one or more appendices that contain aspects of the data collection or processing, which are generally not included in scientific papers (e.g. trials, failures, errors and corrections or proposing solutions).
 When the topic requires ethical advice, research permits or entails Nagoya protocol-related procedures or abiding with any other general or local regulation, these must be explicit in the thesis (permit number, ethical agreement or other legally necessary documents).
 It is the responsibility of the student to discuss and check this and take all necessary steps in agreement with the supervisor or mentor.
 Omitting this step if required may lead to non-acceptance of the thesis.